 is useful if you want to pass the output to another program like a bar

-code or QR code generator (though note that scannable codes have some
+code or QR code generator (although note that scannable codes have

 - same as --output-type, but for the restore side of things.
 By